damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Only the CEO of the company **signs** legal documents such as NDAs.
 Sales people and the business office manager can upload them via HelloSign.
 1. View our [DMCA policy](https://about.gitlab.com/dmca) in regards to copyright / intellectual property violations
+1. Comply with the [GitLab Inc. Proprietary Information and Assignment Agreement](Proprietary Information and Assignment Agreement) and/or [GitLab B.V.
+NDA and IP Agreements](https://about.gitlab.com/handbook/contracts/#bv-nda-ip).

 ## Spending Company Money<a name="spending-company-money"></a>